kabdollahi/kabdollahi.github.io/_pages/cv.md

 Research Experience
 ======
 * **Research Assistant**, University of Tehran (2024–Present)
-  * Working on a project in causal discovery and longitudinal data under the supervision of my advisor.
+  * Working on a project based on longitudinal data under the supervision of Dr. Zahra Rezaei Ghahroodi.

 * **Intern**, Statistical Center of Iran – Research and Development Division (Winter & Spring 2022)
   * Contributed to the development and refinement of a national questionnaire for data collection focusing on methodological design and evaluation.